Chaudhry Farrukh Altaf: Political career

-In 2008 he joined Pakistan Muslim League (Q), he supported Chaudhry Shahbaz Hussain from NA-66 (Jhelum-I) in 2008 Pakistani general election.
-In 2013 Pakistani general election he contested from NA-66 (Jhelum-I) on Pakistan Muslim League (Q)'s ticket but lost the seat to Chaudhry Khadim Hussain who obtained 102022 votes.
+In 2008, he supported Chaudhry Shahbaz Hussain from NA-66 (Jhelum-I) in the 2008 Pakistani general election.

+In the 2013 Pakistani general election he contested from NA-66 (Jhelum-I) on Pakistan Muslim League (Q)'s ticket but lost the seat to Chaudhry Khadim Hussain who obtained 102022 votes.
 Farrukh obtained 36878 votes and stood third in the poll.